-Learn the Local Etiquette
+3. Learn the Local Etiquette

 You won’t master all the social graces but be sure to learn the important Do’s and Don’ts (especially the Don’ts!)

 Traditional festivals often take place throughout the year.
 Maybe there’s a yoga class you can take, or volunteer work you can do.

 Look for activities and check out those that look appealing.
 They can be a great way to meet local people and make new friends.

-Take an Interest in Your New Country
+5. Take an Interest in Your New Country

 We live in an area with a lot of Roman history and sometimes they have re-creations of gladiator fights.

-Embrace Your Exoticness
+6. Embrace Your Exoticness

 You may be surprised to find that the local people want to learn about you.
 It’s natural for them to be curious about foreigners.

-Make the First Move
+7. Make the First Move

 Start with something simple, like inviting them for a drink or a cup of coffee at a café.
 Or bake a batch of cookies and share a few.
 Or give them a small gift from your home country.

 But you may be pleasantly surprised by their appreciative reaction.
 And once you break the ice it is amazing what can happen!

-Expect Some Ups and Downs
+8. Expect Some Ups and Downs

 Even if you are doing everything right – learning the language, getting involved with local activities, baking cookies left and right – there will still be awkward moments.

-Don’t worry about the little things
+9. Don’t worry about the little things

 This shocked the kids and didn’t make the parents too happy, either.
 Hm, better double-check my dictionary next time!

 After all, you are living in an amazing new country, something most people can only dream of.

-When All Else Fails, Get a Dog
+10. When All Else Fails, Get a Dog

 I’m kidding (kinda.)
 But it’s true that when you have a friendly dog like we do, you meet a surprising number of people that way.